-When you want your website and business to stand out from the crowd of your competitors, content marketing is key to success for many SMEs.
-Also, and perhaps more importantly, a well thought out blog content strategy will make it easier for search engines such as Google to crawl your site.
+Content marketing is key to helping your business stand out from your competitors.
+A well-thought-out blog strategy assists search engines like Google in crawling your sight.
 They will see your site as a reliable, trustworthy place to gain information about relevant topics to your niche.
 Fresh and regular content will also tell them to keep coming back for more.

 What is a Blog Content Strategy?